bmolnar91/workbook/module_oop.md

 #### How do you make a class immutable?
 What do you need to watch out for?

+WIP

 To create an immutable class in Java, you have to do the following steps:

-1. Declare the class as `final` so it can’t be extended.
+1. Declare the class as `final` so it can't be extended.
 2. Make all fields `private` so that direct access is not allowed.
-3. Don’t provide setter methods for variables.
+3. Don't provide setter methods for variables.
 4. Make all mutable fields `final` so that their value can be assigned only once.
    ...

-//Immutable objects are instances whose state doesn’t change after it has been initialized.
-For example, String is an immutable class and once instantiated its value never changes.//
+//Immutable objects are instances whose state doesn't change after it has been initialized.
+For example, `String` is an immutable class and once instantiated its value never changes.//

 #### How many instances can be created for an abstract class?